R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![VTOL Main Window](../../images/vtol-main-window.png)

-**The *Main Menu* of VTOL is where you'll probably spend most of your time.**
+**The _Main Menu_ of VTOL is where you'll probably spend most of your time.**

-This menu has a lot of useful information, such as the *version of VTOL* you have, the *version of Northstar* you have, if the Master Server is online, *whether EA App/Origin are currently open*, and a *place to set your game path*.
+This menu has a lot of useful information, such as the _"version of VTOL"_ you have, the _"version of Northstar"_ you have, if the Master Server is online, _"whether EA App/Origin are currently open"_, and a _"place to set your game path"_.

 ## Version Numbers

-You can see what *version of VTOL/Northstar* you have in the top left corner of the VTOL window.
+You can see what _"version of VTOL/Northstar"_ you have in the top left corner of the VTOL window.

 ![Version Numbers](../../images/vtol-version-numbers.png)